lthammond/CS315-midterm-Halfway_There/README.md

 - [X] B-3: The game is playable with clear goals and end state.
 - [X] A-1: The game includes a complete traditional player experience loop&mdash;title, gameplay, and ending&mdash;and the player has the option to play again.

-With the completion of the README and tagging for release, I believe I have fully completed everything needed to earn an A for the Midterm Ex(j)am
+With the completion of the README and tagging for release, I believe I have fully completed everything needed to earn an A for the Midterm Ex(j)am.
 ## Third-Party Assets
 * [Press Start 2P](https://fonts.google.com/specimen/Press+Start+2P#standard-styles), licensed under [SIL Open Font License (OFL)](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)
 * All other assets created by Landon Hammond